IQTLabs/textlint-rule-one-sentence-per-line/README.md

 To solve that, we recommend using [`prettier`](https://prettier.io) to clean up the outputted Markdown.

 Finally, if you are using [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) with citations, put the citations **inside** the period.
-This will keep the citation on the same line as the sentence.
+This will keep the citation on the same line as the sentence if you use the `--fix` option.
 Don't worry!
 Pandoc is smart enough to figure out whether to put your citation after the period if you style requires it in the rendered output.
 For example: